Grades and Grade Points

 *Must be declared no later than the first week of class and will not qualify for financial aid.

 Faculty members will submit the grade by the end of the next regular semester following the one in which the “I” designation was received.
-The college will change the “I” designation to a grade of “F” if a grade is not assigned within the specified time period.
+The Registrar will change the “I” designation to a grade of “F” if a grade is not assigned by the end of the following semester.

 Audit (AU): Audit means enrollment in a course for no grade or credit.
 A student must declare an intent to audit by the end of the first week of classes of the semester he/she intends to audit.
 Auditing students will be required to pay the same tuition and fees as assessed for a class taken for credit.